 As an in-lieu fee of \$27.40 is estimated to be less costly than providing the units on-site, continuing to limit the situations where in-lieu fees can be used will be necessary if the City would like to see units provided on-site within the project.
 The City could also allow a mixed compliance approach to ensure some units are provided on-site, while adding flexibility to use in-lieu fees for a portion of the obligation.
 Under such an approach, the City could require a minimum share of units on-site and allow the payment of in-lieu fees for the balance, as has been permitted in some previous for-sale projects.
-This would likely be helpful for encouraging rental developments because it would provide flexibility to include a share of on-site units sufficient for eligibility for a density bonus under State law, and then satisfy the balance of the obligation through payment of an in-lieu fees that the City could use to leverage with other funding sources in assisting affordable units financed with LIHTC, which may provide a deeper level of affordability.
+This would likely be helpful for encouraging rental developments because it would provide flexibility to include a share of on-site units sufficient for eligibility for a density bonus under State law, and then satisfy the balance of the obligation through payment of an in-lieu fee, which is estimated to represent a lower cost than on-site units.
+It would also generate in-lieu fees that the City could use to leverage with other funding sources in assisting affordable units financed with LIHTC, which may provide a deeper level of affordability.

 Table 3-5.
-Rental In-Lieu Fee, Re commended Approach Α. В. C. D. E. Cost Per Affordable Unit Cost Basis for Affordable Units Percent Req'mt Cost Per Unit in Project Fee Per Net Square Foot in Project =A. X C. =D./960 SF Apartment unit size Above Moderate Not included affordable at market rate 5% \$0 Not included Moderate \$221,000 5% \$11,050 \$11.50 Low \$103,000 Residential Nexus 5% \$5,150 \$5.40 Very Low \$152,000 Analysis Gaps 2.5% \$3,800 \$4.00 Extremely Low \$250,000 2.5% \$6,250 \$6.50 Total 20% \$27.40
+Rental In-Lieu Fee, Recommended Approach A. B. C. D. E. Cost Per Affordable Cost Basis for Percent Cost Per Unit in Fee Per Net Square Foot in Unit Affordable Units Req'mt Project =A. X C. Project =D./960 SF Apartment unit size Above Moderate Not included affordable at market rate 5% \$0 Not included Moderate \$221,000 5% \$11,050 \$11.50 Low \$103,000 Residential Nexus 5% \$5,150 \$5.40 Very Low \$152,000 Analysis Gaps 2.5% \$3,800 \$4.00 Extremely Low \$250,000 2.5% \$6,250 \$6.50 Total 20% \$27.40